Elemy Provider Onboarding (B2E): Streamlining employee’s document collection

 Project overview

 Employer onboarding is a critical but operationally heavy process for benefit providers.
-Manual document collection across email, uploads, and back-office follow-ups created delays, increased error rates, and placed unnecessary strain on internal teams.
+Manual document collection across email, uploads, and back-office follow-ups created delays, increased error rates, and placed unnecessary strain on an admin team.

-This project focused on redesigning the therapist's onboarding experience to centralize document collection, reduce administrative overhead, and support scalable provider growth while maintaining compliance and clarity for all stakeholders.
+This project focused on redesigning the therapist's onboarding experience to centralize document collection, reduce administrative overhead, and support scalable provider growth.

 My role